jbossiere/Gradient/README.md

   * A team member had experience developing in Swift which made getting started on development smoother

 **Back-end platform:** Amazon Web Services (AWS)
+  * Machine learning model, and blockface information were stored in a free-tier RDS instance running MySQL.
+This was the most cost-effective option for implementing our machine learning model.
+Which cacheing results with a server, or connecting lambda functions to S3 (Simple Storage Service) buckets may have been viable options, the the scalability and performance of our current implementation were simple and readily met our needs.
+  * stored procedures are used in the database to retrieve narby parking spaces and their severity level, and upsert user feedback.
+User input is implicitly parameterized when using stored procedures, which helps to prevent script injection.
+  * Server-less Lambda Functions connect to the MySQL instance and call stored procedured.
+Lambda functinos are much cheaper to run than full EC2 (Elastic Cloud Computing) instances.
+  * API gateways are used to trigger the Lambda Functions and pass-on parameters using POST requests.
+API gateways use TLS by default, meaning that the parameters in the request body of a POST request are encrypted, ensuring the anonymity of users.
+API gateways also allow us to configure user authentication/verification on the fly.
+Meaning that we could quickly and easily integrate user accounts, or api keys in the future.
+  * The 3 main components are contained within an AWS VPC (Virtual Private Cloud) ensuring that only the API gateway is outward facing / publicly accessible.
+VPCs also allow us to rapidly scale up our back end by mirroring our database and lambda functions in multiple subnets, and linking them to geographic areas as a means of load balancing.

 ## Functionality Walkthrough